Theme Studio Overview

 The export theme project has default ThemeStudio.snk

-Ensure the Sign the assembly
+Ensure whether the Sign the assembly

-Integrating custom theme to application
+Integrating custom theme to the application

 The SfSkinManager control helps to apply the built-in themes to the Syncfusion UI controls for WPF.

-Let us see the step by step procedure for adding exported theme project as assembly(.dll) and witness the custom theme set for Docking Manager.
+Let us see the step-by-step procedure for adding exported theme project as assembly(.dll) and witness the custom theme set for Docking Manager.

-Step 1:
+Step 1

-Now add the exported theme project as an assembly (.dll) from the Release
+Now, add the exported theme project as an assembly (.dll) from the Release

 folder of the export theme project into the WPF application.

-Step 2:
+Step 2

 Add reference of Syncfusion.SfSkinManager.Wpf.dll to the WPF application and import SfSkinManager namespace in Main window.